 Yasmin Sarwar has been involved with the Space Design Competitions since 2009.
-She is currently the Chief Education Officer at Oxford International College.
+She is currently the Non-Executive Advisor to Pro Ed et al. Ltd, the SSE²F board and past Chief Education Officer at Oxford International College.
 She joined OIC in 2017, and under her leadership, it has become the UK’s No.1 A-Level college.
 Born in Lawas and raised in Kuching, she completed her SPM in Malaysia, and continued her education in the UK.
 Calling herself an “edupreneur”, she sees her role as an innovator in education.
 At OIC, Yasmin has developed the “Strategic Global Pathways” curriculum, which combines academic excellence, career preparation and personal development to give students an enhanced ability to succeed not only at university interviews, but higher education and later in their professional lives.
 Yasmin has achieved several awards, including the Welsh Asian Business Woman (2015), the Pearson Teaching Award for Science Teacher of the Year, and a Pearson Teaching Awards Fellowship (2011).
 Yasmin is regularly invited to share her expertise with government officials, fellow educators, parents, students, and the general public.
 Her public talks include Welsh Assembly (Gorwel) and TEDx (DVLA- Swansea).
 Prior to joining OIC, Yasmin co-founded one of the most successful A-Level colleges in the UK and one of the major A-Level destinations for international students.

 Sam has recently joined the GSDC after spending 25 years providing world class customer service in the air with British Airways.
 Now that her wings have been clipped she is looking forward to organising and running the GSDC programmes with the rest of the team.
 Sam is calm and efficient and as our Programme coordinator, she will enjoy using the super organised side of her personality to ensure that all our events run smoothly.